alodavi/finch-simple-app/README.md

 ```$xslt
 sbt test
 ```
-For the moment it has 2 endpoints:
+For the moment it has these endpoints:

 ### /hello